Guide

 For many Watt Wallet readers, line 29 is the biggest reason this page exists.

-For heat pumps and heat pump water heaters, the instructions point to the highest efficiency tier established by the CEE that is in effect at the beginning of the calendar year the property is placed in service.
+For heat pumps and heat pump water heaters, the IRS points to the highest efficiency tier established by CEE that is in effect at the beginning of the calendar year the property is placed in service.
 For 2025 property, the instructions also require QMID reporting.

 The form says do not enter more than $2,000 on line 29h.

-This is also where another common mistake shows up: homeowners often know the headline annual caps, but forget that the form still checks tax liability before allowing the full amount.
+This is also where another common mistake shows up: homeowners know the annual caps, but forget that the form still checks tax liability before allowing the full amount.

 The line numbers most Watt Wallet readers care about